timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 55-DEFENSE PRODUCTION/SUBCHAPTER III-GENERAL PROVISIONS.md

 * #### (2) Contents of report relating to covered transactions
   * The annual report under paragraph (1) shall contain the following information, with respect to each covered transaction, for the reporting period:

-    * (A) A list of all notices filed and all reviews or investigations completed during the period, with basic information on each party to the transaction, the nature of the business activities or products of all pertinent persons, along with information about any withdrawal from the process, and any decision or action by the President under this section.
+    * (A) A list of all notices filed and all reviews or investigations of covered transactions completed during the period, with—

+      * (i) a description of the outcome of each review or investigation, including whether an agreement was entered into or condition was imposed under subsection (l)(3)(A) with respect to the transaction being reviewed or investigated, and whether the President took any action under this section with respect to that transaction;

+      * (ii) basic information on each party to each such transaction;

+      * (iii) the nature of the business activities or products of the United States business with which the transaction was entered into or intended to be entered into; and

+      * (iv) information about any withdrawal from the process.

     * (B) Specific, cumulative, and, as appropriate, trend information on the numbers of filings, investigations, withdrawals, and decisions or actions by the President under this section.